Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 Overall, Underworld for the DS is an enjoyable enough way to spend an afternoon or two.
 The action itself is fun and satisfying.
 I only wish it were a little more challenging and that the presentation (sound and brightness especially) had the same level of quality as the rest of the game.

-For complete reviews, check out sites like IGN (includes addtional screenshots and gameplay video), Nintendo World Report and Pocket Gamer.
+For complete reviews, check out sites like IGN (includes additional screenshots and gameplay video), Nintendo World Report and Pocket Gamer.

-There's also a fascinating article by the Underworld DS level designer, Danny Johnson, on his blog, A Dangerous Game.
+There's also a fascinating article written by the game's level designer, Danny Johnson, on his blog, A Dangerous Game.
 Here Danny talks about the creative and logical processes involved in game level design and shares some of the maps and level-flow diagrams he created for Underworld.

 Tomb Raider: Underworld Nintendo DS Walkthrough